 You do not have to be an expert to know that dogs can smell in certain areas of the body.
-Where you may find the creases inside of your dog’s ears or in between their legs and any other area of where you may find a crease.
+Where you may find the creases inside of your dog’s ears or in between their legs and any other area where you may find a crease.

 Well, it is very easy for them to build-up bacteria inside of those areas that can later lead to nasty odors.
-This, however, does not mean that there is anything wrong with your dog as it is perfectly normal to find this kind of smells.
+This, however, does not mean that there is anything wrong with your dog as it is perfectly normal to find this kind of smell.

 A great way of reducing it is by maintaining the cleanliness of your dog to make sure that they are regularly washed to keep them smelling fresh.
-It’s definitely highly recommended that you should pay Close attention if you come across this to make sure that they are not suffering from any infections.
+It’s definitely highly recommended that you should pay close attention if you come across this to make sure that they are not suffering from any infections.

 There are yeast infections and bacterial infections that can affect your dog in these areas.
 It is important for you to be able to identify this and quickly treat it if need be.

 If you find that your dog has a yeast infection didn’t the majority of the time they will be prescribed with some medication that you can apply at home.
 Bacterial infections, however, can come in many different shapes and forms and will need to be assessed to determine how severe the cases before providing any potential Solutions.